mlcdf/dyndns/README.md

 ## Why

-Some (most ?) providers ([Orange](https://orange.fr/) for example) don't provide you a fix IP address: they give you a dynamic IP that changes over time.
-This makes it hard to self-host softwares and share them publicly via a domain because you have to constantly change the IP your domain is pointing to.
+Some (most ?) providers ([Orange](https://orange.fr/) for example) don't provide you with a fix IP address: they give you a dynamic IP that changes over time.
+This makes it hard to self-host software and share them publicly via a domain because you have to constantly change the IP your domain is pointing to.

 This program aims to solve that.
 It's intended to run on a always-on computer in your home (such as Raspberry Pi).